 Le Prell et al (2011) suggested that low frequency hearing loss was detected in 2.7% of normal college student's ears.
 We are dubious that this has any significance.

 Oishi et al (2010) suggested that about half of patients with LTSNHL developed high or flat hearing loss within 10 years of onset.

 |Early low-tone SNHL||Progression of hearing 1 year later|

-The new international criteria for Meniere's disease require observation of a low-tone SNHL.
+The 2015 international diagnostic criteria for Meniere's disease require observation of a low-tone SNHL.
 To us, this seems a little overly stringent, compared to the earlier 1995 AAO criteria that just required any kind of hearing loss, but criteria are better than no criteria.

 Belinchon et al (2011) reported that Meniere's disease show an "inherent upward sloping configuration", after correction for patient's age, at all points.
 Brannstrom et al (2008) reported that Meniere's patients fluctuate at low-tones.